MicrosoftDocs/power-platform/power-platform/admin/move-environment-tenant.md

 Before the migration:
 1. For apps which are solution aware, you can go to https://make.powerapps.com/, navigate to the Solutions page, and export all apps/solutions (either individually or group them together in a single solution if they're not already)
-2. Once the Canvas apps have been exported, delete the apps in the environment.
+2. Delete theese solution aware apps in the environment after exporting them.

 > [!IMPORTANT]
-> Any Canvas apps, custom pages, or component libraries that are not deleted in the environment prior to migration will be in a corrupted state after migration.
+> Solution aware canvas apps, custom pages, or component libraries in the environment that you don't delete before migration won't work after the migration completes.

 After the migration:
 1. Select the new environment from https://make.powerapps.com/ and navigate to the Solutions page.